-The Rapid Situational Assessment (RSA) is a tool that provides background information on the initial areas of support that the country seeks from the Partnership.
+The Rapid Situational Assessment (RSA) is a tool that provides background information on initial areas of support the country seeks from the Partnership.

-These insights on how the Country Engagement process can add value to the existing context in country for NDC implementation help to inform the development and content of a Partnership Plan in Stage 3.
+These insights to how the country engagement process can add value to the existing context in country for NDC implementation will help to inform the development and contents of a Partnership Plan in Stage 3.

-"With the NDC Partnership, we’re looking at two critical issues: coordination and how data can inform bankable projects for implementation."
+"With NDC, we’re looking at two critical issues: coordination and how data can inform bankable projects for implementation."